 Attractive To Networks

 One reason OTT is attractive to major networks is the money.
 Michael Morris, analyst for Guggenheim Partners, predicted CBS would get $3 per subscriber per month from Google.
 Currently the network gets $1.50 to $2.50 per subscriber from satellite and cable providers.

 Not only is this deal expected to give CBS more leverage in future negotiations with other distributors, it could attract many additional interested parties.

 Key to investor buy-in for any company offering OTT, how the company plans to monetize.
 Paying a premium for content and selling it on the cheap is not a formula for success.

 According to Brett Sappington, senior director of research, Parks Associates, there were 34 OTT services in 2011.
 By 2015 the number had risen to 65.
 Now there are more than 120 OTT services in the U.S. and another 30 to 40 in Canada.
 All that competition has resulted in a number of different business models.

-For example, DISH Network opted for a skinny bundle service tier via Sling TV, while BT Group plc (NYSE:BTC), Cablevision Systems Corp. (:CVCN/A) and Virgin Media went after OTT partnering.
-Another idea, dubbed the “Netflix Killer” approach involves launching services similar to Netflix and includes Canada’s Shaw Communications Inc. (NYSE:SJRD) and Bell Canada.
+For example, DISH Network opted for a skinny bundle service tier via Sling TV, while BT Group plc (NYSE:BTD), Cablevision Systems Corp. (:CVCN/A) and Virgin Media went after OTT partnering.
+Another idea, dubbed the “Netflix Killer” approach involves launching services similar to Netflix and includes Canada’s Shaw Communications Inc. (NYSE:SJRF) and Bell Canada.